ilakkmanoharan/ConnectedCitiesApp/README.md

 The following graph search algorithms are implemented in the Graph class:
 1. Depth First Search (DFS)
 2. Breadth First Search (BFS)

-The DFS is the default one.
+The DFS is implemented as the default approach.
 The choice of the algorithm depends on the value of the connectedcities.graphsearch.algorithm property in the application.properties file.

 Design Considerations: